Dr Sarah Burdett, Faculty of English

 Biographical Information

-I started my education at a state school in North London, before completing my BA in English Literature at the University of East Anglia (2008-2011; Starred First Class).
+I started my education at a state school in North London before completing my BA in English Literature at the University of East Anglia (2008-2011; Starred First Class).
 I joined the Centre for Eighteenth Century Studies / Department of English and Related Literature at the University of York in 2011 where I studied for an MA in Romantic and Sentimental Literature (2011-12; Distinction).
 I was awarded a department-funded scholarship to remain at York for the completion of my PhD, producing a thesis titled 'The Martial Woman in British Theatre, 1789-1803'.
-During my time at York, I was awarded the Georgian Society Patrick Nuttgens Award for the quality of my research (2015); I was nominated as Post-Graduate Who Teaches of the Year in the University of York's 2015 Teaching and Supervision Awards; and I was shortlisted for the BSECS conference President's Prize (2015).
-Research from my doctoral project formed the basis for my debut monogragh, titled The Arms-Bearing Woman and British Theatre in the Age of Revolution, 1789-1815 (Basingstoke: Palgrave Macmillan, 2023).
+During my time at York, I was awarded the Georgian Society Patrick Nuttgens Award for the quality of my PhD research (2015); I was nominated as Post-Graduate Who Teaches of the Year in the University of York's 2015 Teaching and Supervision Awards; and I was shortlisted for the BSECS conference President's Prize (2015).
+Research from my doctoral project formed the basis for my debut monogragh, The Arms-Bearing Woman and British Theatre in the Age of Revolution, 1789-1815 (Cham: Palgrave Macmillan, 2023).

 Research Interests

 My research explores the intersections between theatre, gender, and nationhood in the second half of the eighteenth century.
 Key interests within this field include dramatic responses to the French Revolution and Napoleonic wars (formal, stylistic and affective); the censorship of political plays; illegitimate theatre; the female playwright; the figure of the eighteenth-century actress; and theatrical adaptation as a vehicle for transnational dialogue and exchange.
-My debut monograph is titled The Arms-Bearing Woman and British Theatre in the Age of Revolution, 1789-1815 (Basingstoke: Palgrave Macmillan, 2023).
+My debut monograph is titled The Arms-Bearing Woman and British Theatre in the Age of Revolution, 1789-1815 (Cham: Palgrave Macmillan, 2023).
 The book spotlights the intricate and often allegorical ways in which the figure of the female warrior intervenes in discourses pertaining to Anglo-French, Anglo-German, Anglo-Irish, and Anglo-Spanish affairs, during a period in which Anglo-European relations are undergoing perpetual shifts.
 The book questions also the extent to which new foreign genres imported to England at the turn of the nineteenth century – notably, the German Sturm und Drang and the French-derived melodrama – enable possibilities for the emergence of a transcendently destructive heroine, whose coalescence of spotlessness and deadliness suits her seamlessly to an affective replication of revolutionary trauma.

 Areas of Graduate Supervision